-RSI with moving average has been called MARSI.
+RSI with moving average or MARSI is a technical indicator used in trading to get more reliable oversold and overbought signals.
 Also, anyone can use it to detect trends and find the right spots to enter your trades.
 The result is a smooth RSI line.
-The indicator is an RSI of a moving average.

 To interpret the MA RSI

 When the MA RSI crossed the 70 levels, an overbought signal may arise to signal a downward move.
-Traders and chartists tend to sell their positions.
-On the other hand, traders consider MARSI level below 30 as oversold.
+Traders and chartists sell their positions.
+Traders consider MARSI level below 30 as oversold.

 Moving average RSI

 The MA RSI usually follows the price with high precision.
 It also predicted several reversal areas on the chart.